 On this page you can find announcements about publication dates and updates about our work.

-We are pleased to announce that the Mental Health Officers (Scotland) 2018 Report will be published on Tuesday 20th August 2019.
+We are pleased to announce that the Mental Health Officers (Scotland) 2020 Report will be published on Tuesday 17th August at 9.30am.

 Interactive social worker data tool 2019 update published

 We are pleased to announce the publication of The Children’s Services Workforce 2019 Tables.
 These tables look at the workforce in children’s services in Scotland broken by sub-sector, and focuses in detail on the three sub-sectors which can be split further (day care of children, residential child care, and school care accommodation).
 It supplements data already published in the Scottish Social Service Sector: Report on 2019 Workforce Data.

 Publication of the Adults' services workforce tables - 2019

 Publication of the Staff vacancies in care services 2019 report

 The Care Inspectorate and the Scottish Social Services Council (SSSC) have published new figures on the levels of staff vacancies in Scotland’s social care services.

 As with the previous report, this report provides a national overview of vacancies and recruitment difficulties reported by care services to the Care Inspectorate, the body which registers and inspects all social care services.

 The report is available here